-Rabies, which is a viral infection, is spread by the bite of an infected animal, wild or domestic, eg dog, fox, or bat.
-It is commonly found across many regions of the globe, including Africa, Asia, and the Americas, and travellers are encouraged to talk to their healthcare professional to determine if vaccination is advised at least 4 weeks before they leave.
+Rabies, which is a viral infection, is spread by the bite of an infected animal, domestic or wild, e.g. dog, fox, or bat.
+It is commonly found across many regions of the globe, including Africa, Asia, and the Americas.
+Travellers are encouraged to talk to their healthcare professional to determine if vaccination is advised, at least 4 weeks before they leave.

 Key disease information

 Rabies is an infection caused by a virus of the Lyssavirus family.

 It infects the central nervous system and is almost always fatal.
 The early infection starts with flu-like symptoms, and rapidly progress to altered behaviours, coma, and death.
 Rabies is not found in Australia, however, it is still present in many areas of the world.
 In Australia, there have been a few reported cases of a rabies-like virus contracted from bats.

 Rabies is spread by the bite or scratch of an animal, domestic or wild, e.g. dog, fox, monkey or bat.
 Although people theoretically could spread the virus to one another via a bite, this has never been accurately reported.

 Children are particularly at risk, because they are more likely to want to play with animals, and these animals may be infected with the disease.
 Because of their height, children are more vulnerable to high-risk bites to the face, head and neck.

 No. There have been no confirmed recorded cases of rabies transmission by a bite between people.

 However, there have been a very small number of cases of rabies transmission through organ transplantation, e.g. corneas or internal organs.

 Rabies begins with an early phase of flu-like symptoms, eg cough, fever, and headache.